 Jewellery: Let's Get Technical

-Jewellery is one of the most precious, sentimental and widespread gifts that we receive.
-Not only is it highly personal, but jewellery is treasured for its uniqueness, value and sometimes, its rarity.
+Jewellery is one of the most precious, sentimental and widespread gifts that we receive, especially over the holidays.
+Not only is it highly personal, but jewellery may also be treasured for its uniqueness, value and sometimes, its rarity.
 Here we present some general terminology and information that can greatly benefit you on your future jewellery endeavors.
 We start with a common question:

 So, is it jewelry or jewellery?